algolia/unified-instantsearch-ecommerce/README.md

 Whether to send events to [Google Analytics](https://analytics.google.com/) when queries are triggered.

-This assumes that the global Google Analytics object `ga` is available on `window`.
+It assumes that the global Google Analytics object `ga` is available on `window`.

 ### `refinements`